Mazensayed91/Analyzing_Police_Activity/readme.md

 ## Dataset

-- Provide basic information about your dataset in this section.
-If you selected your own dataset, make sure you note the source of your data and summarize any data wrangling steps that you performed before you started your exploration.
 - The data is collected from the state of Rhode Island to analyize traffic stops and what affects a police officers to take an action
 - Source : http://openpolicing.stanford.edu/